PowerKuy/Growlauncher-Documentation/API docs.md

 ## runCoroutine
 `runCoroutine(function func, args)`

-Run a coroutine of a function or with arguments, no return.
+Run a coroutine of a function with arguments, no return.

 Example:
 ```lua